 Why did you choose these particular wheels/tires?

-Read more details about how/why I selected these wheels/tires in the thread below:
+For more details about how/why I selected these specific wheels/tires back in 2016, see this thread.

 How much does this combination weigh compared to OEM wheels/tires?

-How do these fit on the car compared to the stock wheels?
+How do these fit on the car compared to OEM wheels?

 What air pressure are you running in the tires?